This story, extracted from Trollope's The Eustace Diamonds, is populated by just about every character you ever met in the hunting field.

 Mounted on a bright-skinned, lively steed, with her cousin on one side and Lord George de Bruce Carruthers on the other, with all the hunting world of her own county around her, and a fox just found in Craigattan Gorse, what could the heart of woman desire more?
 This was to live.
 There was, however, just enough of fear to make the blood run quickly to her heart.
 "We'll be away at once now," said Lord George with utmost earnestness; "follow me close, but not too close.
 Just check your horse as he comes to his fences, and, if you can, see me over before you go at them.
 Now then, down the hill;—there's a gate at the corner, and a bridge over the water.
 We couldn't be better.
 By George! there they are,—all together.
 If they don't pull him down in the first two minutes, we shall have a run."

 Lizzie understood most of it,—more at least than would nine out of ten young women who had never ridden a hunt before.
 She was to go wherever Lord George led her, and she was not to ride upon his heels.
 So much at least she understood,—and so much she was resolved to do.
 She would ride as fast as Lucinda Roanoke.
-That was her prevailing idea.To read more, log in (above) or click to subscribe.
+That was her prevailing idea.To read more, a subscription is required.
+Log in or click here to subscribe.